Gloomy song for one free to return (5)

 'free' becomes 'rid' (to be free of something is to be rid of it).

-'to return' shows that the letters should be reversed in order.
+'to return' says the letters should be written in reverse.

 'eg'+'rid'='egrid'